 Chair of Communities committee, Executive Board

-Tim Lives in Witney, where he is married with three children in their twenties.
-He has been in full time ordained ministry for over 14 years in parishes, plus over 6 years as a Prison Chaplain.
+Tim Lives in Witney, where he is married with three adult children.
+He has been in full time ordained ministry for over 14 years in parishes, plus over six years as a Prison Chaplain.
 When a Parish Vicar, he was a joint founder of "Witney Families Together."
-Tim currently serves as chair of the “Communities” sub-committee of the board and has been as a PACT Trustee since 2000.
+Tim currently serves as chair of the “Communities” sub-committee of the board and has been a PACT Trustee since 2000.

 “It has been a great privilege to see how PACT has developed excellent care for children and families over the years, and witness the commitment of PACT to respond to families in need by offering practical and innovative local initiatives.”

 Qualifications: MA Theology, Politics and Faith Based Organisations; BSc.
 Electronic Engineering; C.Eng Chartered Engineer MIET; Certificate in Theology, Westcott House, Cambridge; Fellow of the Royal Astronomical Society.